WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario

 \subsection{Dataset Construction}

-During dataset construction, we meticulously select Wikipedia entries from the HuggingFace November 2023 checkpoint, ensuring their exclusion from the March 2022 checkpoint.
-As we mainly experiment on GPT-3.5, which is pre-trained on corpus before September 2021, opting for entries postdating this date can help mitigate potential training data leakage.
-Additionally, we maintain entries with word counts between 1000 to 3000.
-This selection criteria not only aligns with the typical length of Wikipedia documents but also helps filter out low-resource entries that may not serve as good evaluation cases.
+To achieve our task, we collect Wikipedia entries, including articles, section outlines, and related documents from human editors.
+During dataset construction, we select the most recent Wikipedia entries of events to mitigate potential training data leakage.
+Other types of entries like celebrities, which have extensive historical records, are excluded to avoid being seen by LLMs.
+Additionally, we maintain entries with word counts between 1000 and 3000 to align with typical Wikipedia article lengths and filter out low-resource entries that may not serve as good evaluation cases.
+This approach helps ensure the dataset's relevance and quality.

-Our processed collections include Wikipedia articles, their sections, infoboxes, and crawlable reference links provided by human editors.
-We also utilize Google's search API\footnote{https://www.valueserp.com/} to extract up to 10 relevant web pages based on article titles.
-Thus, we obtain related documents $C_E$ from two sources: human editors and search engines.
-It is important to note that we wish to compare the outcomes between editor-provided and search-retrieved related documents, with the aim to explore whether real-world scenarios which rely solely on search engine results, can support the generation of Wikipedia documents.

-Given that most Wikipedia entries have no more than five crawlable reference links \citep{liu2018generating}, for the sake of fairness, we focus on entries with 10 to 100 links and a link crawling success rate above 40\%, ensuring we gather enough information to be comparable to that from search engines.
-Finally, we filter Wikipedia entries focused on only event types, yielding a dataset of 309 entries featuring articles beyond the model's prior knowledge, which is particularly important for challenging and evaluating the model's accuracy in presenting factual information.
+Due to the high failure rate of Wikipedia’s internal reference links, we also utilize Google's search API to retrieve relevant web pages based on article titles, obtaining related documents from both human editors and search engines for comparison.
+We focus on Wikipedia entries about events, creating a dataset of 1,320 entries.
+Using the latest events minimizes the likelihood that the model has been trained on related Wikipedia data, which is crucial for evaluating the model's ability to present factual information.
+We select 309 entries as the test set and use the remaining entries for training (Appendix \ref{appendix:training}).